Are you looking to get a new bike. New for you. Could be brand new, or used. Woo hoo! That’s exciting!

 - You can use online sizing guides: which do vary widely in thoroughness and accuracy

-- You can visit a store for a sizing
+- You can visit a bicycle retailer or independent bike fitter for a sizing

 Different stores offer different services.
 Sizing can be a short simple process, like that provided by bike stores using the Fit Kit System.
 This may have no or minimal cost.